vhda/Dota-2/README.md

 On Linux, Dota 2 will use the `notify-send` and `play` commands to notify the user when a match becomes available.

+On Debian based systems the following packages must be installed to fulfill this requirement:

+* `libnotify-bin`
+* `sox`

 Conduct
 -------